Maccabee Task Force: Funding of travel to Israel for students and celebrities

 Since at least 2018, MTF has been organizing trips to send primarily non-Jewish undergraduate student leaders to Israel.
-These trips are usually run out of campus Hillels, tend to be vaguely named, and usually obscure their connection to the MTF while marketing these trips as being "progressive" in nature.
-Students report that these trips have been heavily pushed to leaders of orgs aimed at students of color, such black student unions.

-The goals of MTF's trips has been suggested to be repairing the relationship between progressive students and campus Hillels and building a network of student government members who would vote against BDS measures on campus.
+These trips are usually run in partnership with campus Hillels.
+A 2019 article in the progressive publication, Jewish Currents, alleged that the organization attempted to bring leaders of "diversity group[s]" such as such Black and Asian student unions.
+The article further alleged that the goal of MTF's trips has been to repair campus Hillels' relationship with progressive students and building a network of student government members who would counter proposed BDS measures on campus.

 The MTF claimed that during the 2018–2019 school year the organization facilitated 74 Israel trips.
 Schools mentioned as having hosted such trips include the University of Minnesota, the University of Vermont, New York University, and Northwestern University.
 These trips have continued until at least 2024.

+Since the attacks of October 7 attacks, MTF has continued hosting trips with celebrities and influencers.
+Uriel Dison has said that the goals of the trips have shifted, and that now the purpose was to turn participating influencers into "wartime ambassadors."

 Commentary on Mahmoud Khalil and Columbia University

 Following the Detention of Mahmoud Khalil, a graduate student at Columbia University who had helped to organize protests against the University's Zionist politics, but was not wanted for a crime, the MTF claimed that Khalil was a “Hamas supporter,” who had "came to the US to promote chaos and destruction.” and claimed that deporting him would be a "step in the right direction" in a now deleted Facebook post.

-On March 6, 2025, two days Prior to Khalil's apprehension, the MTF had posted “FAFO”, an acronym for 'fuck around and find out' to their Facebook page with an attached statement reading, “The sad truth is that the admin at Columbia couldn't even be bothered to pretend to care about the safety of Jewish students until the Whitehouse [sic] threatened the prospect of losing $5B ...
-And even then, they still might think it's better to appease the pro-terror mob.
-Not on our dime.”